AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 ### 51% and double-spends

 \todo{discuss 51 percent and how difficult it is in UT vs Bitcoin, et al.}

-need to do 51% attacks on 51% of simplex chains - worst case, that mb isn't enough

-similar to how you can theoretically win govt in a democracy by winning 51% of votes in 51% of electorates => only 25% of total votes. it's still harder than winning 51% of votes in one seat, tho.

-\mk{
-  I think I was wrong here; you need more than 51\% of 51\% b/c of private mining. so you still need 51\% overall, tho that can be more/less in diff simplex-chains.
-}

 ### Poisoning the Well